bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 `parseFloat(value)`, or use the `number` prop.

 **Note:** Bootsttrap V4.1 CSS does not include styling for range inputs inside input groups, nor validation styling on range inputs.
-However, Bootstrap-Vue includes custom styling to handle these situations until styling is included in Bootstrap V4.
+However, BootstrapVue includes custom styling to handle these situations until styling is included in Bootstrap V4.

 ## Control sizing